Skip to content

 • Teaching Notes – a teaching guide designed to be used with the PULSE café elementary student booklets.

-• Curriculum Notes – a partial list of links to learning outcomes in the Alberta program of studies for Health/Wellness, Language Arts, Social Studies and Science.
+• Grades 1 to 3 Curriculum Notes – a partial list of links to learning outcomes in the Alberta program of studies for Physical Education & Wellness, Language Arts & Literature, Math, Science and Social Studies for Grades 4 to 6.

 • Grades 1 to 3 Student Activity Booklet – available as a free download here with fillable fields or order copies for the whole class!